heinous-cs-ppl/DigestiveDisasterTD/README.md

 8. Push to GitHub's main with `git push`
 9. Delete your feature branch with `git branch -d <your-feature-branch>` (all your feature commits are on main so it is now safe)

-Once the feature branch changes are ready to merge, _merge main into feature_ and resolve any conflict that may arise.
-Once main is merged into feature successfully, then merge feature into main and push main.
-This ensures that all merge conflicts happen in your feature branch and all pushes to the main branch have no conflict.
+The reason for merging main into feature first is to ensure that all merge conflicts happen in your feature branch and all pushes to the main branch have no conflict.

 ## Unity Version